JocysCom/UMQF/README.md

-MORA - Moral Objective Rating Agent
+UMQF MORA - Moral Objective Rating Agent

-MORA is a system for analyzing texts and assessing the moral implications of actions using the Universal Moral Quotient (UMQ) Formula.
+System for analyzing texts and assessing the moral implications of actions using the Universal Moral Quotient (UMQ) Formula.

 ## Purpose